Betrayal and Infidelity

 broken

 Betrayal does not always look like an affair.
-It can be financial, emotional, sexual, or a breach of whatever agreement the two of you had.
-What it shares across all forms is this: the discovery that the person closest to you was living some part of their life hidden from you.
+It can be emotional, sexual, financial, or a break in whatever agreement the two of you had.
+What every form shares is the discovery that the person closest to you was living some part of their life hidden from you.
+It can shatter the foundation the relationship was built on and leave both people unsure of what comes next.

-Whether you found out yesterday or six months ago, whether you are the betrayed partner or the one who strayed, whether you are trying to save the relationship or trying to find your footing as it ends, you are in the right place.
-This is one of the most specialized areas of couples work, and it requires clinical training in trauma, deep relational experience, and the capacity to hold both people in the room without judgment.
+I help you navigate this with care.
+Whether you found out yesterday or six months ago, whether you are the betrayed partner or the one who strayed, whether you are trying to save the relationship or move through its ending, I draw on clinical training in trauma and extensive experience with couples to support both people through it.

 This is a space without judgment for either of you.

 Not every betrayal looks the same.
-Some are immediately visible.
-Others unfold slowly, over months or years, in ways that are harder to name but no less damaging.
-Whatever form it took in your relationship, the injury to trust is real and the path through it requires the same care.
+Some come to light all at once.
+Others unfold slowly, over months or years.
+Whatever form it took in your relationship, the breach of trust cuts deep and the work of rebuilding is real.

 Betrayal comes